by Lucinda Staniland

 And while it’s certainly possible to incorporate more novel movements into an existing yoga practice, I’ve personally found value in stepping outside of the yoga world altogether.

 I also don’t blame yoga for the pain and injuries I’ve experienced.
-It’s not the fault of my yoga practice, it’s my fault for only doing yoga and nothing else.
+It’s not the fault of my yoga practice, it’s my fault for only doing yoga, in the ways I was doing it, and for doing nothing else.

 There are so many different ways to move well and in varied ways.
 Your way could (and most likely will) look completely different from the path I’m taking, depending on your goals, needs and context.